axelson/rails-lastmile/README.md

   end
 ```

+Other optional configurations:
+* 'nginx_extra_options' - Added to nginx config file for site

 Don't forget that you need to have the unicorn gem in your Gemfile.
 Last thing to do is boot up the virtual machine.
 With the command `vagrant up`